MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/app-only-auth-powershell-v2.md

 Auditing and reporting scenarios in Microsoft 365 often involve unattended scripts in Exchange Online PowerShell and Security & Compliance PowerShell.
 In the past, unattended sign in required you to store the username and password in a local file or in a secret vault that's accessed at run-time.
 But, as we all know, storing user credentials locally is not a good security practice.

-Certificate based authentication (CBA) or app-only authentication as described in this article supports unattended script and automation scenarios by using Azure AD apps and self-signed certificates.
+Certificate based authentication (CBA) or app-only authentication as described in this article supports unattended script and automation scenarios by using Azure AD apps and certificates.

 > [!NOTE]
 >